 it wasn’t until the following morning when we woke up we really saw the amazing view from our window and the well-kept gardens the sunshine being out made it even prettier, the grounds itself are 100 acres that includes a lake, canal, and 25 acres of beautiful gardens still kept as they were when they were designed and laid out by George London and Henry Wise.
 Theres an avenue of lime trees leads up to the house.
 The River Ouse lies to the east, unfortunately I didn’t get to see any peacocks but I did see some swans at breakfast.

-They do have a large disabled toilet just though the bar area which was great as I didn’t need to leave the wedding at all.
+You do have a large disabled toilet just though the bar area opposite the reception, it’s keep very clean enough space to manoeuvre where needed which was great as I didn’t need to leave the wedding.

 Over all our weekend stay was lovely the staff where amazing very friendly and helpful, there was always a member of staff around, would I stay again yes I’d like to but only if the mattresses and duvet could be changed, I’d love to see the gardens in full bloom in the summer as well.